gkemmey/gray_matter/_posts/2020-07-17-filling-out-pdfs.md

 </div>

-Ok, that's everything...that we...uh..._wish_ we could do, lol 🌠 Let's make it work! #wishdrivendevelopment
+Ok, that's everything...that we...uh..._wish_ we could do, lol 🌠 Let's make it work!

-### Making it work ✅
+### Making it work

-To do so, we're gonna create a mixin -- a module, a concern, they go by many names -- called `PDF::Layout`.
-But first, a design constraint: whenever we go to fill in cell, I want that to call a distinct method.
+Right now, we have a DSL of sorts for defining text boxes we want to draw on a blank PDF.
+To make it work, we're gonna create a concern called `PDF::Layout`.
+But first, a design constraint: whenever we go to fill in cell, let's make that call a distinct method.
 For example, filling in the `establishment_name` should call `fill_in_establishment_name(name)`.
 If we get an error, the field that caused it should be easily discoverable in the stack trace.
-It's a Rails app generating these things from user-supplied data after all.

 Given that, calling `field :establishment_name, x: 658, y: 465, width: 110, height: 12` in our `PDF::Form300` class should define an instance method `fill_in_establishment_name` that looks roughly like so: